 Conversion Paths: A user’s journey in the app which ultimately leads to conversion.

 Navigation Placement: Navigation panels are the core of usability.

 Feature Placement: Menu bars, dropdowns, and sliders are some features of a mobile app.
 Their placement is a defining feature for usability.

-Architecture for a site or a mobile app refers to the content structure on your website.
-It’s an organized structure that is usually built in a hierarchy and is a central feature in navigation.
-Even though the role of site architecture is quite different in technical terms yet its relevance in wireframes presents a make or break case.
+Even though the role of site architecture is quite different in technical terms yet its relevance in wireframing presents a make or break case.
 Mobile or site architecture represents the overall connecting points of a website.
 Hence its importance is paramount in the process of wireframing.

 Interactive wireframing techniques can build your case for better UX.
 Mobile applications and website wireframes when interactive can change the way you perceive a wireframe, to begin with.
 It puts a sense of dynamics on your website and users are better able to understand the workflow.
 User Experience isn’t only dependent on interactivity in a wireframe.
 Web and mobile app layouts are also a part of UX and everything else that is connected within this framework.

-Overall, the very essence of a workflow experience can be improved to a significant extent with interactions that are effective.
+Overall, the very essence of a workflow experience can be improved to a significant extent with effective interactions.
 Of course, interactions also give you an idea of where your product is ultimately heading and where it requires modifications.

 A Note on Responsive Thinking: